diskoverdata/diskover-docs/source_files/tags.md

 <p id="tags_via_harvest_plugins"></p>

-#### Tag Application via Harvest Plugins
+### Tag Application via Harvest Plugins

 [Harvest/Index plugins](#plugins_index) are typically designed to:

 - Harvest extra business-context metadata from file headers.
 - Correlate the Diskover index to some other business application, for example, an order management or scheduling system.

 These plugins typically run 1) during the indexing process or 2) on a scheduled basis.
-Harvest plugins are designed to correlate various systems or applications typically using a key identifier within a directory/filename (example: research grant ID) to harvest additional metadata from another database (for example: Primary Investigator for a specific grant ID).
+Harvest plugins are designed to correlate various systems or applications, typically using a key identifier within a directory/filename (for example, research grant ID) to harvest additional metadata from another database (for example, Primary Investigator for a specific grant ID).
 Therefore, tags will be reapplied if a key identifier and connection to an external database exists at the time of re-index/harvest.